Windows 10 Will Soon Let Users Track the Data Microsoft Collects - Slashdot

 Re: (Score:2)

 I don't care.
 I want an OFF button.
-(Score:4, Insightful)
+(Score:5, Insightful)

 Don't collect data from my devices.
 No ifs and buts.
 Don't.